Powerball: Claiming prizes

 A winning ticket must be claimed in the jurisdiction in which it was purchased, regardless of residence.
 The minimum age to play Powerball is 18, except in Nebraska (19), and Arizona, Iowa, Louisiana and Mississippi (21).

 Generally, Powerball players do not have to choose cash or annuity unless they win a jackpot (then they usually have 60 days to choose).
 Exceptions include Florida and Missouri; the 60-day "clock" starts with the drawing, so a jackpot winner who wishes to take the cash option needs to make immediate plans to claim their prize.
-New Jersey and Texas require the cash/annuity choice to be made when playing; in New Jersey, an annuity ticket can be changed to cash after winning, while in Texas, the choice is binding.
-(When the cash option was introduced in 1997, all Powerball players had to make the choice when playing.
-This regulation was phased out by 1999.)
+New Jersey and Texas require the cash/annuity choice to be made when playing; in New Jersey, an annuity ticket can be changed to cash after winning, while in Texas, the choice is binding (when the cash option was introduced in 1997, all Powerball players had to make the choice when playing.
+This regulation was phased out by 1999).
+In the United Kingdom, only the annuity option is allowed for jackpot winners.
 All Powerball prizes must be claimed within a period ranging from 90 days to a year, depending on where the ticket was bought.

 Powerball winnings in California are subject to federal income tax only.
 Conversely, Powerball winnings in Puerto Rico are not subject to federal income tax, only local tax.
 There is no state income tax in Florida, South Dakota, Texas, Washington and Wyoming, and only on interest and dividends in New Hampshire and Tennessee.
 In all other states, winnings are subject to both federal income tax and that state's income tax, provided the winning ticket was purchased in the winner's home state.
 Winnings from tickets purchased outside of one's home state may be subject to the income tax laws of both states (with possible credit based on the two jurisdictions), though this depends on the states in question.

 Secondary prizes

 Unlike the jackpot pool, other prizes are the responsibility and liability of each participating lottery.
 All revenue for Powerball ticket sales not used for jackpots is retained by each member; none of this revenue is shared with other lotteries.
 Members are liable only for the payment of secondary prizes sold there.

-Since the secondary prizes are defined in fixed amounts (except in California), if the liability for a given prize level exceed the funds in the prize pool for that level the amount of the prize may be reduced and the prize pool be distributed on a parimutuel basis and result in a prize lower than the fixed amounts given in the prize tables.
+Since the secondary prizes are defined in fixed amounts (except in California and most prizes in the United Kingdom), if the liability for a given prize level exceed the funds in the prize pool for that level the amount of the prize may be reduced and the prize pool be distributed on a parimutuel basis and result in a prize lower than the fixed amounts given in the prize tables.
 Because the secondary prize pools are calculated independently, it is possible lower-tier prizes will differ among the game members.